Bayesian Machine Learning meets Formal Methods: An application to spatio-temporal data: Formal verification for areal spatio-temporal data

-\begin{enumerate}[label=\textbf{P.\arabic*}] \item \emph{Overloads are temporary}: if the level of crowdedness goes above the threshold $c$ in the period following $t$, then it must return below~$c$ latest by time $t + h_{\text{P.}1}$. \item \emph{Overloads are local}: if at a certain location the level of crowdedness at $t + h_{\text{P.}2}$ rises above $c$, this location must be at most at distance $d_{\text{P.}2}$ from another location with a level of crowdedness below $c$ at the same time.
-This is a minimal spatial requirement for a city grid trying to balance excessive loads. \item \emph{The network is fault-tolerant}: for a location, the level of crowdedness in that location or in other locations within a distance of $d_\text{P.3}$ should be below $c$ at all times in the interval $(t, t+h_{\text{P.}3}]$, i.e.,~emergency load-balancing must be possible. \end{enumerate}

-In addition to the previous requirements that are related to general aspects of the mobile network, for the evaluation of the city in terms of safety and quality of life, it is interesting to look at how the city is performing with respect to the reachability of some key points of interest.
-For example, in an emergency scenario, a traffic monitoring body would be interested in the following requirement (assuming that our crowdedness measure is indeed a proxy for population density in the city): \begin{enumerate}[label=\textbf{P.\arabic*}] \item \emph{Uncrowded reachability}: A hospital must be reachable within a distance of $d_{\text{P.}4}$ from any uncrowded location of the city center, in the time interval $(t,t + h_{\text{P.}4}]$, by only going through uncrowded locations. \end{enumerate} All the requirements will be checked for each location in the grid $i = 1,\ldots, I$.
+One possible stakeholder of our proposed framework is a telecommunications company, which would like to have a predictive alert system to ensure that their mobile network does not get overcrowded.
+The following three properties could be of interest to the telecommunications company: \begin{enumerate}[label=\textbf{P.\arabic*}] \item \emph{Overloads are temporary}: if the level of crowdedness goes above the threshold $c$ in the period following $t$, then it must return below~$c$ latest by time $t + h_{\text{P.}1}$. \item \emph{Overloads are local}: if at a certain location the level of crowdedness at $t + h_{\text{P.}2}$ rises above $c$, this location must be at most at distance $d_{\text{P.}2}$ from another location with a level of crowdedness below $c$ at the same time.
+This is a minimal spatial requirement for a city grid trying to balance excessive loads. \item \emph{The network is fault-tolerant}: for a location, the level of crowdedness in that location or in other locations within a distance of $d_\text{P.3}$ should be below $c$ at all times in the interval $(t, t+h_{\text{P.}3}]$, i.e.,~emergency load-balancing must be possible. \end{enumerate} In addition to the previous requirements that are related to general aspects of the mobile network, for the evaluation of the city in terms of safety and quality of life, it is interesting to look at how the city is performing with respect to the reachability of some key points of interest.
+For example, in an emergency scenario, a traffic monitoring body would be interested in the following requirement (assuming that our crowdedness measure is indeed a proxy for population density in the city): \begin{enumerate}[label=\textbf{P.\arabic*}] \item \emph{Uncrowded reachability}: A hospital must be reachable within a distance of $d_{\text{P.}4}$ from any uncrowded location of the city center, in the time interval $(t,t + h_{\text{P.}4}]$, by only going through uncrowded locations. \end{enumerate}

-\subsection{Formalizing the requirements}
+\subsubsection{Formalizing the requirements}

 We show here how to use the STREL logic presented in Section~\ref{sec:strel} to specify the requirements introduced above.
 The previous requirements will be in the following formally expressed as STREL formulae, and the key operators will be described gradually.
 Before looking at the formalization of the requirements, we introduce the atomic property,